sulin-da/course_assignments_ffr/README.md

-# edx_harvardx_capstone_project_cyo
-edx-hx-ds-cyo-project is for Edx HarvardX DS programme.
+CYO project is for the capstone of Edx HarvardX DS programme.